raiden-network/scenario-player/CONTRIBUTING.rst

 Workflows
 =========

-.. admonition:: Required Reading

-    Please have a look at `nvie.com's " Successful git branching model" <https://nvie.com/posts/a-successful-git-branching-model>`_ for an in-depth explanation of the branching model we're using in this repository.

 ..admonition:: The Golden Rule

     For each and every single PR, all of the following must hold true in order to be merged: